Serviceable Available Market

 - The growing importance of emerging markets: With rising incomes and changing demographics in many emerging markets, businesses may need to focus on serving these markets to capture new growth opportunities.

-- Evolving technology: Advances in technology such as 5G, artificial intelligence, and the internet of Things (IoT) may create new opportunities for businesses to serve their SAM by offering innovative products and services that leverage these technologies.
+- Evolving technology: Advances in technology such as 5G, artificial intelligence, and the internet of Things (IoT) may create new opportunities for businesses to serve it by offering innovative products and services that leverage these technologies.

 One example of an Indian brand that serves a Serviceable Available Market (SAM) is Amul.
 Amul is a dairy cooperative that produces a wide range of dairy products, including milk, butter, cheese, and ice cream.
 Its SAM is made up of consumers in India who value high-quality dairy products that are affordable and easily accessible.